 Principles of Complete Streets

-Ideas generated from consultation and public input, in April 2012, helped develop the Complete Streets principles for the City of Edmonton.
-These principles provided a basis for decision making as we developed the Complete Streets Guidelines and will be the basis for the Complete Streets Policy statement.
+The principles provided a basis for decision-making as we developed the Complete Streets Guidelines and are the basis for the Complete Streets Policy statement.

-- Provide travel options for all users and trip purposes in a safe, accessible, context sensitive way in all seasons.
+- Provide travel options for all users and trip purposes in a safe, accessible, context sensitive manner in all seasons;

 - Form a network of streets that together accommodate all users and allow for efficient and high quality travel experiences;

 - Be adaptable by accommodating the needs of the present and future through effective space allocation for the many functions of the street;